aautar/graphpaper/README.md

 sheet.addEntity(entity);
 ```

-We've now added the entity to our sheet.
-However, the translate handle won't do anything yet.
+The translate handle won't do anything yet.
 There's one final step, we need to tell the sheet that it should listen for and handle transformations, this is done via:

 ```javascript
 sheet.initTransformationHandlers();